The dual Lagrangian fibration of known hyper-K\"ahler manifolds: Abelian schemes associated to Lagrangian fibrations

 \item The \emph{polarization type} of $\pi$ is an $n$-tuple of positive integers $(d_1, \cdots, d_n)$ with $d_1 \mid \cdots \mid d_n$ such that the fibers of the polarization scheme are isomorphic to $(\ZZ/d_1 \oplus \cdots \oplus \ZZ/d_n)^{\oplus 2}$. \end{enumerate} \end{definition}

-The polarization scheme $K$ is a finite \'etale commutative group scheme over $B_0$.
+The polarization scheme $K_0$ is a finite \'etale commutative group scheme over $B_0$.
 Hence its fibers are all isomorphic and the polarization type is well-defined.
 The polarization type will be an important ingredient for our method.
 We devote a short subsection \ref{subsec:polarization type} to collect its properties.

-The second theme of this section is a relation between the group $\Aut^{\circ}(X/B)$ and the polarization scheme $K$.
+The second theme of this section is a relation between the group $\Aut^{\circ}(X/B)$ and the polarization scheme $K_0$.
 We will see in \Cref{prop:aut defines global section of P} that every automorphism $f \in \Aut^{\circ} (X/B)$ defines a global section of the abelian scheme $P_0 \to B_0$.
 If we consider $\Aut^{\circ}(X/B)$ as a constant group scheme over $B_0$, this means we have a closed immersion of group schemes

-We expect the image of this injective map will be precisely the polarization scheme $K \subset P_0$.
-This is a nontrivial claim; for example, this would imply the polarization scheme is a constant group scheme.
+We expect the image of this injective map will \emph{contain} the polarization scheme $K_0$.
+This is a nontrivial claim; this would imply the polarization scheme is a constant group scheme and is extendable to $K \to B$ acting on the entire $X \to B$.
 We were not able to prove this claim in general, and a large part of this paper will be devoted to showing this for known deformation types of hyper-K\"ahler manifolds.
-The following proposition will become the first step to our approach.
+The following propositions will be our technical tools for doing this.
+It will be convenient to introduce a temporary notation